soasis/text/documentation/source/design/loss.rst

 The core problem with the "``std::string`` is always UTF-8" decision (even when they are as big as Google, Apple, Facebook, or Microsoft and own everything from the data center to the browser you work with) is that they live on a planet with other people who do not share the same sweeping generalizations about their application environments.
 Nor have they invoked the ability to, magically, rewrite everyone's code or the data that's been put out by these programs in the last 50 or 60 years.
 This results in a gratuitous amount of replacement characters or :term:`Mojibake <mojibake>` when things do not encode or decode properly:

 .. image:: /img/paris-post-office.jpg
 	:alt: A package going between Russia and Paris, written in Mojibake because of interpreting text with the wrong encoding.
-It has been corrected in marker with the correct lettering, because they are so used to this occurence for international packages.
+It has been corrected in marker with the correct lettering, because they are so used to this occurrence for international packages.

 There is a distinct problem that human beings are so used to computers failing them with encoding that they know how to recognize the mistranslated text: